benbellick/ppx_deriving_decoders/README.md

 type bar = Int of int | String of string
 ```

-To generate a decoder for `bar`, first add the preprocessing deriective to the appropriate dune file:
+To generate a decoder for `bar`, first add the preprocessing directive to the appropriate dune file:
 ```lisp
  (preprocess (pps ppx_deriving_decoders))
 ```

-Then just add an implementor of `Decoders.Decode.S` to the file, aliased to `D`, and add the deriving extension:
+Then just add an implementer of `Decoders.Decode.S` to the file, aliased to `D`, and add the deriving extension:
 ```ocaml
 (* In file foo.ml *)
 module D = Decoders_yojson.Safe.Decode